peidwang/peidwang.github.io/_pages/publications.md

 <!-- _pages/publications.md -->

-A full list of publications is also available on <a href="https://scholar.google.com/citations?user=FyQo-RIAAAAJ&hl=en" target="_blank" rel="noopener noreferrer">Google Scholar</a>.
+A full list of publications is also available on my <a href="https://scholar.google.com/citations?user=FyQo-RIAAAAJ&hl=en" target="_blank" rel="noopener noreferrer">Google Scholar</a>.

 <!-- Bibsearch Feature -->